negezor/typescript-monorepo-boilerplate/README.md

 - In `.gitignore`, change the `# Build` place
 - In `jest.config.json`, change the `testMatch` pattern
 - In `.eslintrc.json`, change the `overrides` pattern for tests
-- Run `yarn run update:tsconfig` for update tsconfig references
+- Run `npm run update:tsconfig` for update tsconfig references

 ### Add new package
 - Copy template structure
-- Run `yarn run update:tsconfig` for update tsconfig references
+- Run `npm run update:tsconfig` for update tsconfig references
-- Run `yarn install` for create new symlinks in node_modules
+- Run `npm install` for create new symlinks in node_modules

 ### Add internal dependency
 - Add to `package.json` dependency in `peerDependencies`
-- Run `yarn run update:tsconfig` for update tsconfig references
+- Run `npm run update:tsconfig` for update tsconfig references

 ### Parsing error: "parserOptions.project"
 If you see this error, then eslint does not include your files in linting, you can add your files in `tsconfig.eslint.json`.